Writing Helper »Request Feedback

 Have you ever wanted to show someone a post before it’s published, but don’t want to add them as a user of your blog?
 Maybe you’re collaborating on it with someone, or perhaps you just want to make sure you didn’t make any embarrassing typos.
 Good news, Request Feedback is for you!

 All of the writing helpers are shown together directly below the post editor.
-To start using Request Feedback click on its widget and it will open right in place.
+To start using Request Feedback click on its button and it will open right in place.
 Note that if you have already published a post, you will not see the Request Feedback option unless you requested feedback before you clicked Publish.

 To request feedback from someone, all you need is their email address.
 Type their email address into the request form; if you want to request feedback from multiple people you can separate their email addresses with commas.
 By default we’ll send a nice note for you, but if you want to customize it you can click the “Customize” link next to the “Send Requests” button.
 Make sure to include this text at least once: